st-tech/gatling-operator/docs/build-guide.md

     </details>

-5. Deploy Controller to Gatling Operator
+5. Deploy Controller to Cluster

     - Deploy to Local Kind Cluster